aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Compiling the module produces a function of no arguments; to run the module's code, we call that function (with `()`).
 The logic was split into two further functions as alternative entry points for testing.
-(This chapter will leave out the automated tests.)
+(We won't look into the tests.)

-Why doesn't `compile_file` use a `with` statement?
-Because Tailbiter's code must keep to the constructs Tailbiter will implement.
+Couldn't `compile_file` use a `with` statement?
+Actually, no, Tailbiter's code must keep to the constructs Tailbiter will implement.

 Throughout the compiler, `t` (for 'tree') names an AST node.
 These `t`'s appear everywhere.